gergelits/parabiosis/README.md

 ## Features

-- R scripts implementing models of lymphocyte migration
+- Stan and R scripts implementing models of lymphocyte migration
 - Data sets used for model validation and analysis
 - Scripts for statistical analysis and visualisation of migration behaviour